-Our next repair café is on Saturday 12th April.
+Our next repair café is on Saturday 12th July.
+Thereafter the next repair café event will be Saturday 13th September.

 Repair Cafés are free meeting places and they’re all about repairing things (together).
 On clothes, furniture, small electrical appliances, bicycles, crockery, appliances, toys, etcetera.